 Postgraduate Certificate in Applied Data Science

-The PGCert in Applied Data Science is a one year programme.
+The Postgraduate Certificate in Applied Data Science is a one year programme.
 It is an intensive course in applied data science for information professionals who wish to enhance their digital skills, including professionals across the cultural heritage, finance, banking, engineering, business, education, law, IT and management sectors.
 The programme will exhibit flexibility by providing students with skills related to their particular work-based environment.
 The coursework and exercises of the modules will be directly related to the information professionals' area, making the programme applicable to different sectors.

 Key aspects of the programme